ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

     ```
     {: pre}

-5. Create an environment variable file for your encrypted backup container in a local directory.

-    ```
-    touch <encryption_env-file_name>
-    ```
-    {: pre}

-6. Edit the pod configuration file and add the following fields.
+5. Create a pod configuration file and add the following fields.
 For the blank environment variables, enter the values from the {{site.data.keyword.cos_full_notm}} credentials that you noted earlier.
 Include the quotation marks that are used in the credentials.
 For **ENCRYPTION_PASSPHRASE**, include a passphrase to password protect the backup.
 This passphrase is a different passphrase from the phrase that you made when you created the encryption key.
 You must include this passphrase when you are backing up data and restoring data.

     ```
     apiVersion: v1